 If you notice the Network Providers list, select Microsoft Windows Network, and move it on the top.

 How will routing work after setting up the priority?

 After this, your Windows will give higher priority to your Ethernet over the Wi-Fi.
 You can change the setting whenever you want by following the same steps and prioritize your Wi-Fi to get preference over the Wired Ethernet connection.

-In one device you can only access the internet through one of these as they all use the same gateway.
-Practically it is not possible to browse the internet through one connection and download file from the other simultaneously If you have one NIC.
+You can only access the internet through one of these in one device as they all use the same gateway.
+Practically, it is impossible to browse the internet through one connection and download files from the other simultaneously If you have one NIC.

 The option of switching the internet connection from Wi-Fi to Ethernet is useful if you use a single device at two places like home and work because it allows you to port the device and get the internet without any interruption.